minnojs/minnojs.github.io/content/en/blog/tutorials/free-web-iat.md

 In [this example](https://github.com/baranan/minno-tasks/tree/master/docs/studies/datapipe.indirects), you can find code for running other indirect measures: **The AMP, the Brief-IAT, the Single-Target IAT, the Evaluative Priming Task, and the Sorting paired features (SPF) task**.

-If you want a workshop on how to program studies with MinnoJS, try [contacting](mailto:baranan@tauex.tau.ac.il) [me](https://www.tau.ac.il/~baranan/index.html) at baranan@tauex.tau.ac.il.
+If you want a workshop on how to program studies with MinnoJS, such workshops do not exist.
+However, you can try [contacting](mailto:baranan@tauex.tau.ac.il) [me](https://www.tau.ac.il/~baranan/index.html) at baranan@tauex.tau.ac.il.

 ### Any questions?

-If you have any questions, you post questions in our MinnoJS Google Group, [here](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/minnojs).
+If you have any questions, you can post questions in our MinnoJS Google Group, [here](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/minnojs).

 ### Cite Us